RESERVA NATURAL DON LUIS

 Our trust has been formed with the aim of preserving habitat for species with particular emphasis on areas for endangered species.
 Most of our interest at the current time lies in North East Argentina.
 With this aim in mind, we completed the process of buying 1600 hectares of private land in the Esteros del Iberá in 2010.
 This is a vast wetland in the province of Corrientes consisting over 15,000 km2.

 Iberá is the second largest wetland in the Americas, after the Pantanal in Brazil, and has amazing biodiversity which includes over 330 species of bird.
 It is still relatively unknown and needs a lot more research on the numerous species.
-Mammals include the near-threatened (NT) Pampas Deer* the (NT) Maned Wolf *and the vulnerable (VU) Marsh Deer.* The (NT) Giant Anteater* has recently been reintroduced to the area and our trust was involved in this project.
+Mammals include the near-threatened (NT) Pampas Deer* the (NT) Maned Wolf *and the vulnerable (VU) Marsh Deer.* The (NT) Giant Anteater* has recently been reintroduced to our reserve and we are keeping a look out for it with out camera traps and sometimes our own eyes.

-Endangered birds include the (EN) Ibera Seedeater, the (VU) Strange Tailed Tyrant, the (VU) Black & white Monjita,the (VU) Ochre breasted pippit, 2 other Sporophila seedeaters (CR, NT), the Yellow cardinal (EN) and the Saffron Cowled Blackbird (VU).*
+Endangered birds include the (NT) Ibera Seedeater, the (VU) Strange Tailed Tyrant, the (VU) Black & white Monjita,the (VU) Ochre breasted pippit, 2 other Sporophila seedeaters (CR, NT), the Red & Green Macaw (VU), and the Bare-faced Curassow (VU).*

 * IUCN Redlist